Dog Policy

 Service Dogs

-Service dogs are allowed in camp.
-Having papers or a vest for your dog does not mean they are a service dog.
+Service dogs are allowed in all parts of camp.
+Having papers and/or a vest for your dog does not mean they are a service dog.
 They must meet the following requirements:

 • A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.